 To help, we reviewed over 25 top life insurance companies, including life insurance programs that are geared specifically for veterans, and compared them for price, coverage options, and customer satisfaction in this comprehensive list of the best life insurance for veterans.

-- Navy Mutual: Best for No Medical Exam
+- Best for No Medical Exam: Navy Mutual

 Best Overall: New York Life

-New York Life Insurance Company was founded in 1845 and is highly rated in customer satisfaction for both product and pricing in the J.D.
-Power 2019 U.S. Life Insurance Study.
+New York Life Insurance Company was founded in 1845 and received a strong rating for customer satisfaction for both product and pricing in the J.D.
+Power 2020 U.S. Life Insurance Study.
 New York Life also has the highest financial strength rating of A++ (Superior) by AM Best and an excellent track record of very low complaints filed with the National Association of Insurance Commissioners (NAIC).

 Overall, New York Life offers a robust selection of coverage plans, SGLI and VGLI conversion, riders that can save you money—and they also pay dividends.
 They were the top-ranked life insurer in our life insurance reviews.
 All of these benefits make them our best overall life insurance choice for veterans.